w3f/w3f-education/docs/introrust.md

 Developed by the Technical Education team at the Web3 Foundation, this course introduces programming in Rust for Blockchain applications.

 This course follows the free textbook, [The Rust Programming Language](https://doc.rust-lang.org/stable/book/) by Steve Klabnik and Carol Nichols.
+While it does follow this book, it also includes a multitude of hands-on examples, in-browser executable snippets, and some patterns commonly found in the context of blockchain based development.

 This course is designed to teach the fundamentals of Rust to a student who knows the basics of programming in another language, but does not quite know why Rust is used and how to use it.